slothbear/farmer_otto/readme.md

 Farmer Otto is a set of tools for automating common tasks in Farmville.

-For instance, you might want to craft the items required to fully build your [Wishing Fountain](http://farmville.wikia.com/wiki/Wishing_Fountain).
+For instance, you might want to craft the items required to fully develop your
+[Wishing Fountain](http://farmville.wikia.com/wiki/Wishing_Fountain).
-You'll need 546 drill bits, 273 copper tubes, and 273 cut bamboos.
+You'll need 609 drill bits, 293 copper tubes, and 293 cut bamboos.
 That's a lot of clicking *Make It* and *Get It*.
 For top production, you'll also want to craft on all of your farms.
-That's a lot of coordinated clicking to move through all the farms.
+That's a lot of coordinated clicking to move through all the farms, crafting on each one.
+But you figure it's worth it to get 200,000 coins (plus Coconuts and Jade) each day.

 Maybe you're crazed and you want to build Wishing Fountains on each of your twelve farms.
-That will require 13,104 crafted items.
+That will require 13,340 crafted items, and produce 2.4 million coins a day.

 You can tell Farmer Otto to perform *all* of those steps for you with this script: